JiahengHu/JiahengHu.github.io/_pages/index.md

 My name is Wei Zhang.
 I am a graduate student at Columbia Unversity.
 I have spent wonderful 5 years at University of Waterloo for my undergrad study.

-My research interests are machine learning, precision medicine and computer vision.
+My research interests are machine learning, robot learning, computer vision and precision medicine.
 I am still building my homepage.

 ### Additional information about myself